 - If the spray pump is accessible, remove it and check for leaks by placing the spray tube in water and squirting the pump.
 Clean or replace as needed.

-Clean a metal soleplate:
+Clean an electric iron metal soleplate:

 - Unplug the iron.